Swagat321/pickup/README.md

 - [ ] Disallow currently joined users from joining the same game/chat.

 - [ ] Occational GameService error when logged out.
-Figure out why??? <-- Might just be because I changed some things and reloaded, causing the internal state of the app to be different than expected.
+Figure out why??? <-- Might just be because I changed some things and reloaded, causing the internal state of the app to be different than expected. <- It's also always the first time right after loggin in.

 # Todos: (by end of Friday)